Opinion: The Sitcom President And The Reality Show President

 Mr. Zelenskiy played Vasyl, a nebbishy high school teacher who lives with his parents in a cramped old Soviet-style apartment, in a television series called Servant of the People.

 One day, Vasyl erupts with an impassioned classroom harangue about Ukraine's pervasive corruption.
 "I'm sick and tired of it!" he exclaims.
-"Do you know why we have a dogs' life? ...
+"Do you know why we have a dog's life? ...
 These bastards come to power and steal and steal and steal!"

 A student posts the video of his teacher's rant.
 It goes viral and is seen by millions of Ukrainians — who elect Vasyl president.